-Voronoi polyhedra are constructed by the VoronoiDiagram class and its subordinate DelaunayTetrahedron, VoronoiPolyhedron and VoronoiFace classes using a flip-based incremental insertion algorithm for the construction of the dual Delaunay tetrahedralization.
+Voronoi polyhedra are constructed by the VoronoiDiagram class and its subordinate DelaunayTetrahedron and VoronoiFace classes using a flip-based incremental insertion algorithm for the construction of the dual Delaunay tetrahedralization.
 Convex hulls are constructed by the ConvexHull class and its subordinate ConvexFace class via a divide and conquer algorithm.
-The information about each atom generated by the Structure class is stored in Atom containers.
-The NetworkNode and Ring classes store connections between atoms, which makes them useful to the TopologicalKnife class.
-To make the process of connecting atoms more efficient, the CellSubdivision class implements a spatial hash, which is accessed by the Structure and TopologicalKnife classes.